Ay Caramba!

 fajita dishes, the meat is good quality, and the choice comes with the different ways it can be served.

-y Carnitas."
-The Shredded Beef Tacos I tried were really more memorable than the chicken tacos,
+The Shredded Beef Taco I tried was really more memorable than the chicken taco,

-Chicken Tacos had a juicy, flavorful meat, with yellow and white cheeses used as the main
+The Chicken Taco had a juicy, flavorful meat, with yellow and white cheeses used as the main

 Avocado Tacos are also available as a special order (and I suspect other special tacos can